Call for submissions – Epigraph Project 2020

 Epigraph is a new project by Hainamana that will publish 8 online works by Asian New Zealand writers each month in 2020.
 Denoting a passage or quotation used to suggest the theme of a text, Epigraph will pair new and existing works with in-depth interviews to introduce audiences to writers and radical ideas.

 Hainamana is now seeking submissions of new or existing poetry, prose, short fiction, or literary non-fiction.
 Emerging and established writers are both welcome to submit and writers are not required to write on a selected theme.
 Challenging or boundary-pushing submissions are encouraged, as well as works that are highly experimental in nature that respond to Hainamana’s kaupapa to create social and cultural agitation.
+It is recommended that pieces of writing be no more than 3000 words.
 A writer’s fee of $200 will be paid for all published work.

 In addition, writers will also participate in a short profile interview to be published alongside their work.
 These interviews are intended to provide critical insight behind the works or the writer’s practice.